Cases assigned to a single judge

 Cases under G.L. c.
 185 subsequent to registration ("S" cases), and cases under the Servicemembers (formerly Soldiers' and Sailors') Civil Relief Act, ordinarily won’t be assigned to a particular judge when the cases begin.
 In appropriate circumstances, usually where these cases become contested substantively, the court may assign an "S" case or Servicemembers Civil Relief Act case to a particular judge.
 Once a case has been assigned to a particular judge, motions and other matters will be scheduled in the same way as other assigned cases.

 Unless the court orders otherwise in a particular case, most tax lien cases will be heard by the Recorder or Deputy Recorder, and all motions may be marked by any party for hearing at one of the weekly tax sessions.
 Tax sessions are held Thursdays at 10:00 a.m. and 2:00 p.m.
 All tax case motions marked by a party for hearing require notice of at least 7 days (10 days if served by mail) to the other parties.

 Finding a Land Court case decision

 There are 3 ways to find full Land Court case decisions:

 - Online at masscases.com (from July 2008 on).

 - In the Land Court Reporter series.
-This publication includes all Land Court case decisions and is available both at the Land Court Recorder’s Office and at many Trial Court Law Library sites.
+This publication includes all Land Court case decisions and is available both at the Land Court Recorder’s Office and at many Trial Court Law Library locations.

-- In the Land Court case file in the Recorder’s Office of the Land Court.
+- In the Land Court case file in the Land Court Recorder’s Office.